You can reach financial success but you need to manage your debt wisely.

 You need good financial habits when dealing with credit card debt

 According to FINRA’s 2015 financial capability study, 32% of consumers pay only the minimum monthly card balance as compared to 52% that pay the balances in full.
-Paying the roughly 2.5% required minimum on a $3,000 balance can take over 20 years to pay if off.
+Paying the roughly 2.5% required minimum on a $3,000 balance can take over 20 years to pay it off.

 APR vs APY

-A credit card’s interest rate or the annual percentage rate (APR) is your price you pay for borrowing money, and it is usually the highest rate (high teens percentages unless you have great credit) you will pay.
+A credit card’s interest rate or the annual percentage rate (APR) is the price you pay for borrowing money, and it is usually the highest rate (high teens percentages unless you have great credit) you will pay.
 Far higher than for mortgages or for student loans.
 The APR doesn’t include the compound interest rate.

-On the other hand, the effective annual rate on the annual percentage yield (APY) does include how often interest is applied to your balance (eg. daily, monthly quarterly or yearly).
+On the other hand, the effective annual rate on the annual percentage yield (APY) does include how often interest is applied to your balance (eg. daily, monthly quarterly, or yearly).
 This means that when you don’t pay your card’s monthly balance in full, you are paying interest on interest.
 Here, compound interest is working against you, building up your debt amounts.

 Remember these credit cards interest rates are higher than mortgage rates.

-Depending on your credit score, whether you are an existing card holder or a new card holder your APR could range from 15%-19%.
+Depending on your credit score, whether you are an existing cardholder or a new cardholder your APR could range from 15%-19%.
 According to Federal Reserve’s report in February 2019, average credit card interest rates were 15.09%, and including assessed interest were 16.91%.

-The average US consumer has 3.1 credit cards with an average balance of $6,354 plus an additional 2.5 retail store cards with $1,841 average balance according to Experian’s 2018 study.
+The average US consumer has 3.1 credit cards with an average balance of $6,354 plus an additional 2.5 retail store cards with a $1,841 average balance according to Experian’s 2018 study.
 About 41.2% of all households carry some credit card debt.

 If you pay the minimum amount required, there will be no changes on your credit score and no fees but it will take a long time to pay down your debt.